rnicholus/ajax-form/README.md

 `bower update`

-See the [component page](http://ajax-form.raynicholus.com) for complete documentation and demos.
+See the [API documentation page](http://ajax-form.raynicholus.com) for complete documentation and demos.

 ## Integration